avoidwork/haro/README.md

 **onset**
 _Function_

-Event listener for when a record is set, receives a `Tuple`.
+Event listener for when a record is set, receives a `Array`.

 **onsync**
 _Function_

-Event listener for synchronizing with an API, receives a `Tuple` of `Tuples`.
+Event listener for synchronizing with an API, receives a `Array` of `Arrays`.

 **source**
 _String_